aragon/protocol/docs/5-data-structures/5-voting.md

 The following objects are the data-structures used by the `Voting`:

 ### 5.4.1.
-Juror
+Vote

-The juror object includes the following fields:
+The vote object includes the following fields:

 - **Winning outcome:** Outcome winner of a vote instance
 - **Max allowed outcome:** Highest outcome allowed for the vote instance